• Skip to primary navigation

 • Preheat the grill to 400 degrees

-• Using a grill basket, place all the marinated vegetables in the base of the basket.
+• Place the marinated vegetables in the grill basket.

 • Close the cover and cook for 20 minutes, making sure to open the grill, and toss the vegetables every 5 minutes.